angular/angular/modules/core/docs/01_templates.md

 <div on-click="statments">...</div>
 ```

 Statements are similar to statments in the langugage in which you are writing your application. (i.e.
-statments fallow JS syntax and semantics in JS and Dart syntax and semantics in Dart).
+statments follow JS syntax and semantics in JS and Dart syntax and semantics in Dart).
 Unlike statments in the
 langugage, binding expressions behave differently in following ways:

-* *Unsafe dereference*: Expressions `user.verify()` where `user` is null will throw `NullPointerException` in the
+* *Unsafe dereference*: Expressions `user.verify()` where `user` is `null` will throw `NullPointerException` in the
   langugage as well as in statments.
 (In contrast to Safe dereference in Angular expressions.)
 While angular protects
   you from null dereferencing in expressions due to lazy loading of data, no such protection is required for statments,
   and doing so would make it harder to detect typos in statements.
 * *Multiple statements OK*: Statements can be composed from more than one statemnet. (i.e. no `doA(); doB()`)
-* *Assignments OK*: Event bindings can have sideeffects and hence assignments are allowed.
+* *Assignments OK*: Event bindings can have side effects and hence assignments are allowed.
 * *No keywords*: Statements can not contain keywords such as: `var`, `if`, and so on.
 * *No Formatters*: Angular statements can not contain formatters.
 (Formatters are only usefull for data binding)